These lottery numbers win most frequently

 While it may be exciting to know some of the stats on these lottery numbers, it is important to note that your odds of winning the lottery are statistically 1 in 302,575,350.
 You can increase those odds by buying multiple tickets.

-For perspective, according to the CDC, any given year you have the odds of one in a million of getting struck by lightning.
+For perspective, according to the CDC, any given year, you have the odds of one in a million getting struck by lightning.
 So you are about 300 times more likely to get struck by lightning than win the lottery.